AGPLCZ/LC4-67/README.md

 Now, let's imagine we have a supercomputer at our disposal capable of checking a trillion (10^18) LC4-67 keys per second.
 Even with this incredible speed, breaking the cipher would take approximately a billion years.

-### File
+### File - two versions doing the same thing
-Linked pair: index.html + index7.html - they don't need additional files :)
+Linked pair (combined into one file): index.html + index7.html - they don't need additional files :)

 A group of files working together: lc4-6.html + lc4-7.html + script6.js + script7.js + translations.js + bootstrap.min.css